paul-hammant/tbd/content/observed-habits/index.md

 ### Every Day is the same

-Ignoring meetings, developers commit/push at the same rate regardless of the day of the week or the week of the month.
-This is a reinforcement of the No Code Freeze suggestion above.
+Ignoring meetings, developers commit/push at the same rate and to the same place regardless of the day of the week or the week of the month.
+This is a reinforcement of the "No Code Freeze" rule above.
+Sure a small subset of the team may focus on an imminent release (bug fixes in the trunk, cherry-picked to the release branch), but the majority should be focusing on 'business as usual' implementation of functionality for a future release.

 ## Quick Reviews